viega/hatrack/docs/hatstack.md

 The challenge with in-place compression is that it is clearly has to do more accounting and checking on a per-cell basis, than a basic algorithm.
 And, if compressions are frequent, the constant overhead could end up being high.

-At some point I may implement this to see if we get any improvements, but I think it won't be necessary.
+At some point I am skeptical that this will improve performance.
+The stack already has reasonably similar performance to our FIFO.
+Still, I may give it a try at some point.